OCHA-DAP/hdx-python-scraper/docs/main.md

             output_hxltags:
               - "#population+hepb1+pct+vaccinated"

-The access configurable scraper provides different sources for each HXL tag by providing dictionaries instead of strings in source and source_url.
+The access configurable scraper provides different sources for each HXL tag by providing dictionaries instead of strings in `source` and `source_url`.
 It maps specific HXL tags by key to sources or falls back on a “default_source” and “default_url” for all unspecified HXL tags.

      access:
         source: